ellahin/meshtastic-getting-started/README.md

 The website is still very work in progress.
 For any questions please reach out to the [Canberra Meshtastic Community](https://discord.com/invite/4QgFsuaC3Z).

+### Pages and documentation that needs to be made:
 - [ ] Batteries
 - [ ] Software
     - [ ] Api's